Financial advisor websites serve several electronic marketing roles:

-- Provide educational content that impacts investor decisions
+- Educational content that impacts financial advisor credibility

-- Convert visitors into contacts with immediate needs
+- Convert visitors into contacts who are seeking information

 This dependency may seem like a contradiction for financial advisors who continue to rely on outbound sales tactics to create leads and convert them into prospects and clients.
 However, this process is not about converting prospects into clients - that is part of sales.
 It is about websites converting visitors into prospects.

 Let’s dive a little deeper into leads and contacts and the digital marketing services that create them.
 First of all, we already know investors use the Internet to find advisors (advisor-seekers) and information (information-seekers).
-Both types represent marketing opportunities when they visit financial advisor websites and submit their contact information.
+Both types create major marketing opportunities when they visit financial advisor websites and submit their contact information.

-It stands to reason there are a lot more people retiring in the future than there are people who are retiring in the next 60 days.
-So, timing should be an integral part of a financial advisor’s website marketing strategy.
+It stands to reason there are a lot more people retiring in the next few years than there are people who are retiring in the next 60 days.
+So, timing should be an integral part of every financial advisor’s website marketing strategy.

 The advisors’ goal for this marketing strategy is simple.
-They want to be the source of the information the investors are seeking.
-When they are the source, they have an opportunity to build credibility, name recognition, and rapport.
-Even more important, they have a competitive advantage compared to advisors who have not provided financial information to investors before the interview process starts.
+They want to be the trusted source of the information that investors are seeking.
+When they are the source, they have the contact information they need to build credibility, name recognition, and rapport.
+Even more important, they have a competitive edge compared to advisors who have not provided financial information to investors before the interview process starts.

-This makes sense because all marketing strategies are based on the numbers:
+This makes sense because all marketing strategies are based on a fairly consistent set of numbers:

 - How many investors visited an advisor’s website?